spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 for (let owner of owners) yield owner.notifyResolved(issue)
 ```

-Instead of yielding raw SQL, we can have `getOwner()` return data about the
+Instead of returning an SQL based query, we can have `getOwner()` return data
-query:
+about the query:

 ```js
 {table: 'users', id: issue.user_id}
 ```

-and have myengine optimize the execution of parallel queries:
+and have myengine optimize the execution of parallel queries, by sending
+a single query per table rather then per item.

 ```js
 if (isParallelQuery(query)) {